Video nasty: DPP list

 The DPP list of "video nasties" was first made public in June 1983.
 The list was modified monthly as prosecutions failed or were dropped.
 In total, 72 separate films appeared on the list at one time or another.
 39 films were successfully prosecuted under the Obscene Publications Act but some of these films have been subsequently cut and then approved for release by the BBFC.
 The remaining 33 were either not prosecuted or had unsuccessful prosecutions.
 10 films remain banned in the UK because they have not yet been resubmitted for classification by any distributors or have been rejected for classification.

 A number of films spent a short time on this list because their prosecutions failed shortly after publication or because it was decided that prosecution was not worth pursuing.
 Ultimately, the list became obsolete when the Video Recordings Act came into force, and since 2001, several of the films have been released uncut.
 In the majority of cases below where cuts were made, they were scenes of real-life animal cruelty and/or excessive violence to women, both of which are still regarded with some degree of severity by the BBFC.
 A large number of these movies caused additional controversy with the cover art of the original big box releases seen in the video shops of the early 1980s.
 Unless noted otherwise, all films that have been released have been rated 18.

-The DPP list is divided into two sections: Section 1 and Section 2.
-Any title seized under Section 1 would make the dealer or distributor liable to prosecution for disseminating obscene materials.
+The DPP list is divided into two parts: Final 39 and Dropped 33.
+These titles were seized under Section 2 of the Obscene Publications Act, making the dealer or distributor liable to prosecution for disseminating obscene materials.
 Dealers could be fined or jailed and the film itself would be declared obscene if the prosecution was successful, meaning it could not be distributed or sold in the UK until the obscenity was quashed.
-39 of the Section 1 films were successfully prosecuted and remained banned.
-33 of the Section 1 films had unsuccessful prosecutions and were subsequently dropped from the list and placed onto Section 2.
+The final 39 of the video nasty list were successfully prosecuted and remained banned, while the dropped 33 may have been prosecuted but were subsequently dropped from the list after a series of acquittals and placed onto Section 3.

-Section 2 titles were liable to be confiscated under a "less obscene" charge, which allowed the police to seize a film they considered obscene and as long as the dealer cooperated, they legally admit that the articles are obscene and therefore escape any personal prosecution.
-The 33 films that couldn't be prosecuted under Section 1 automatically became Section 2 titles and were still seized by the police.
-The main difference between Section 1 and 2 is that video dealers or distributors could be personally prosecuted in court for holding the film under Section 1 but not under Section 2, where the obscenity is admitted through forfeiting the material.
+Section 3 titles were liable to be confiscated under a "less obscene" charge, which allowed the police to seize a film they considered obscene and as long as the dealer cooperated, they legally admit that the articles are obscene and therefore escape any personal prosecution.
+The dropped 33 films that could not be prosecuted under Section 2 automatically became Section 3 titles and were still seized by the police.
+The main difference between Section 2 and 3 is that video dealers or distributors could be personally prosecuted in court for holding the film under Section 2 but not under Section 3, where the obscenity is admitted through forfeiting the material.